alxlive/cloudy/readme.markdown

 Details: Interposing on the Gmail DOM
 =====================================
+Read along if you would like to know how GPicker hijacks into Gmail's obfuscated Javascript logic.
 This took a bit of reverse engineering and a bunch of trial and error to get right.
 Essentially, here are the steps that Gmail takes to attach a file:

 1. Detect that the user clicked "Attach a file".
 2. Create hidden &lt;input type="file"> element, simulates a click by calling click() on it.
 3. File selection dialog appears.
 4. When the user selects a file, the hidden element triggers a "change" event, to which Gmail is subscribed.
 Gmail then gets the element from the event's `currentTarget` field, and uploads each file from the `e.currentTarget.files` array as an attachment.

-Here are a few things that failed, and how I solved them/got around them:
+I needed to somehow take over at some point in this sequence, and trick Gmail into attaching a file that came from somewhere else than the local machine.
+Here are a few problems I encountered, and how I solved them/got around them:

 1. Cannot construct File objects
 --------------------------------